GIScience/vostok/README.md

     line 16	Enable multi threading
     line 17	Minimum threshold for sun angle at horizon in degree (optional)

-The sun angle threshold (line 17) is an additional parameter, which can be useful if the extent of the shadow point cloud is limited closely to the area of interest.
-In this case, the sun shining from the side (i.e. from a low angle) at the edge of the shadow data can cause irradiation in areas which in reality would be shadowed by their surroundings.
-The effect occurs for forest plot data, but may be applicable elserwhere, too.
-If not specified, the parameter value is set below the horizon and thereby disregarded (default value: -99.9).

 The first input file (line 1) contains the points which are used for shadowing the scene.

 The second file (line 3) corresponds to the points for which the solar potential is calculated.
 The file must contain xyz coordinates and normals nxnynz, each in subsequent columns seperated by blanks.

 Please not the following restrictions regarding the shadow and query point cloud input file formats:

-1.)
-Although you can specify the line formats of the input files, the indices of the individual values for point position and normal vector are still *fixed* in the current version of VOSTOK.
+1. Although you can specify the line formats of the input files, the indices of the individual values for point position and normal vector are still *fixed* in the current version of VOSTOK.
 This means that *the first three values (position 1 to 3) will always be interpreted as POINT POSITION and the following three values (position 4 to 6) will always be inrepreted as the NORMAL VECTOR*.

-2.)
-The query point cloud *MUST* have a normal vector specified for each point.
+2. The query point cloud *MUST* have a normal vector specified for each point.
 For the shadow point cloud, normals are not required.

+The sun angle threshold (line 17) is an additional parameter, which can be useful if the extent of the shadow point cloud is limited closely to the area of interest.
+In this case, the sun shining from the side (i.e. from a low angle) at the edge of the shadow data can cause irradiation in areas which in reality would be shadowed by their surroundings.
+The effect occurs for forest plot data, but may be applicable elserwhere, too.
+If not specified, the parameter value is set below the horizon and thereby disregarded (default value: -99.9).

 `example.xyz` file with four points: